Freshwater Weekly Fishing Report Week of October 30, 2024

 Meredith

 FAIR.
-Water stained; 75 degrees; 46.39 feet below pool.
-Fishing patterns are holding steady.
-White bass are the easiest to target hitting pretty much anything you throw at them.
-Smallmouth bass are liking minnows on rocky points.
+Water stained; 67 degrees; 48.78 feet below pool.
+Fishing patterns are holding steady as the water starts to cool off.
+White bass bite continues to be excellent on just about anything.
 Bass are good on minnows and artificials.
-Catfish are fair with crawlers, minnows, chicken liver and frozen shad.
+Catfish are fair to good with nightcrawlers, minnows, chicken liver and frozen shad.
 Crappie are fair with artificial baits and minnows.
-Trout are slow, slow and slow on powerbaits, minnows, worms, small spinners, spoons and flies.
-Walleye are excellent on minnows, grubs, and other artificial baits.
-Lots of 14-15 inch fish being caught on trolling flicker shad.
-The bite on all species seems to be improving, with the exception of trout in the stilling basin.
+Trout are slow.
+Walleye are good on minnows, grubs, and other artificial baits.
+Best of luck to you out there.
 Please be safe out there, watch weather reports.
 Life vests save lives.
 Report by Kenneth Wysong, SharKens Honey Hole.

 Millers Creek